bryangopal/ecgan/README.md

 `skip_gan`: Skip GAN Training.
 Useful if you want to load state from a checkpoint.

 `skip_gan`: Skip GAN Training.
 Useful if you want to load state from a checkpoint.
+Must skip either GAN or Downstream per program call.

 `gan_path`: GAN Checkpoint path to load.
 Must have been saved by a previous run of this program.